 In addition to his criminal and government investigations practice, Lance defends clients who are under investigation in parallel civil proceedings, including class actions, derivative actions, and regulatory enforcement actions.
 His civil practice has also included securities and financial services litigation, as well as professional liability defense.

-Lance is Vice Chair of the firm’s Hiring Committee, and a member of its business intake committee.
-He also runs the firm's pro bono criminal defense program in Montgomery County, Maryland.
+Lance is Chair is a member of its business intake committee and also runs the firm's pro bono criminal defense program in Montgomery County, Maryland.
 As part of that program, Williams & Connolly lawyers represent indigent criminal defendants in trial-level felony cases in Montgomery County, Maryland.